Alternate Title: Godzilla: King Of The Monsters (US Title)

 Cast: Raymond Burr

 The movie that started it all.
 This is a dark and vicious monster movie classic that raises a desperate plea for world peace and nuclear disarmament.
-Several ships have mysteriously disappeared near Japan, and an American journalist named Steve Martin (a soulful Raymond Burr) happens to be in Tokyo to investigate.
-The investigation leads to Ohta Island, where they discover a giant radioactive monster who the islanders refer to as "Godzilla" (or Gojira if you prefer).
-Godzilla makes an assault on Tokyo, and it becomes clear that the humans are utterly helpless.
-Fortunately for the human race, a reclusive scientist named Sarazawa discovers a horrific weapon which he calls the oxygen destroyer, and ultimately uses it to kill Godzilla.
+Several ships have mysteriously disappeared near Japan, and a research team is assembled to look into the matter.
+The investigation leads to Oda Island, where they discover a giant radioactive monster who the islanders refer to as "Godzilla" (or Gojira if you prefer).
+Godzilla makes an assault on Tokyo, and it becomes clear that humans are utterly helpless against him.
+Fortunately for the human race, a reclusive scientist named Serizawa discovers a horrific weapon which he calls the oxygen destroyer, and ultimately uses it to kill Godzilla.
 But he'll be back for at least another twenty-five films...